mclemente/compendium-browser/Patchnotes.md

       - this list can be modified by editing the "item-packs.json" file to customize your packs
     - many further filters available!

+v0.3.1
+  - fixed a bug that prevented loading when Class type items were loaded.
+  - fixed a bug that prevented disabled the scrollbar in the settings tab.

 Todo:
  - clean up Translation strings.
 Most of the new features can't be translated yet.